-This summer is undoubtedly going to be a bit different than previous ones, and it brings its own set of unique challenges.
-For example:
+This winter is undoubtedly going to be a bit different than previous ones, and it brings its own set of unique challenges.

 What makes this year unique is while in past years we could laser-lock on upcoming events and use them as motivation to get off the couch and into the gym or onto the road, this year the uncertainty means that for many, we’ve lost the laser lock.

 That dragon at the starting line is not just reminding you of how hard it is to start or how you’ve started this journey before.
 Instead, this year, he’s saying, “why bother?”

 When I first wrote this blog a year or two ago, I asked you if going into this season, you would be better than you were last season.
 But this year, I want to rephrase that into two questions:

 Regardless of whether you have a season or not or whether the year shapes up the way we’d like, – will you enter this next chapter better than the last?

 And then here’s the tougher question – is your “why” bigger than your season or your event?

 The answer to those two questions will determine whether the dragon on the starting line slays you this year…or you slay it.